 - Set alarms to keep track of time: Set incremental alarms so you know when to take a break.
 You can always go back to the activity later.

-- Ask others to hold you accountable: Ask a friend, coworker, or other person to keep you accountable for time spent on a particular activity.
+- Ask others to hold you accountable: Ask a friend, coworker, or another person to keep you accountable for time spent on a particular activity.
 Ensure they are okay with committing to providing this kind of support.

 - Try meditation: Engage regularly in mindfulness practices, such as meditation for ADHD, to help improve your focus and awareness.